PieterKas/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 All Agents MUST be assigned a WIMSE identifier, which MAY be a SPIFFE ID.

 # Agent Credentials {#agent-credentials}
 Agents MUST have credentials that provide a cryptographic binding to the agent identifier.
 These credentials are considered primary credentials that are provisioned at runtime.
 The cryptographic binding is essential for establishing trust since an identifier on its own is insufficient unless it is verifiably tied to a key or token controlled by the agent.
-WIMSE define a profile of X.509 certificates and Workload Identity Tokens (WITs), while SPIFFE defines SPIFFE Verified ID (SVID) profiles of JSON Web Token (JWT-SVID), X.509 certificates (X.509-SVID) and WIMSE Workload Identity Tokens (WIT-SVID).
+WIMSE define a profile of X.509 certificates and Workload Identity Tokens (WITs) {{WIMSE_CREDS}}, while SPIFFE defines SPIFFE Verified ID (SVID) profiles of JSON Web Token (JWT-SVID), X.509 certificates (X.509-SVID) and WIMSE Workload Identity Tokens (WIT-SVID).
 SPIFFE SVID credentials are compatible with WIMSE defined credentials.
 The choice of an appropriate format depends on the trust model and integration requirements.

 Agent credentials MUST be ephemeral, include an explicit expiration time, and MAY carry additional attributes relevant to the agent (e.g., trust domain, attestation evidence, or workload metadata).